-To ensure quality data from our Pavement Management Technical Assistance Program (P-TAP) consultants for our analysis, we have developed procedures and guidelines for managing the quality of pavement data collection activities.
+To ensure quality data from our Pavement Management Technical Assistance Program (P-TAP) consultants for our analysis, MTC has developed procedures and guidelines for managing the quality of pavement data collection activities.

 MTC’s Data Quality Management Plan includes three components: